 Read More From Owlcation

-It is common that you will also need to provide the volume # and issue # of the publication because readers will appreciate this extra information.
-Add the volume # (italicized) after the name of the publication (separated by a comma), followed by the page number(s).
-To add the issue # as well, enclose the issue number in parenthesis (in plain text) next to the volume # (without a space), as in this example:
+It is common that you will also need to provide the volume number and issue number of the publication because readers will appreciate this extra information.
+Add the volume number (italicized) after the name of the publication (separated by a comma), followed by the page number(s).
+To add the issue number as well, enclose the issue number in parenthesis (in plain text) next to the volume number (without a space), as in this example: